Kong/docs.konghq.com/app/konnect/analytics/services-and-routes.md

 ## See also

-In this topic, you viewed the health and monitoring information for individual services, service versions, and routes.
+In this topic, you viewed the health and monitoring information for individual services, API product versions, and routes.

 For reports comparing multiple {{site.konnect_short_name}} entities, see [custom reports](/konnect/analytics/generate-reports/).